cloudscale-ch/terraform-provider-cloudscale/docs/data-sources/floating_ip.md

 * `href` - The cloudscale.ch API URL of the current resource.
 * `next_hop` - The IP address of the server that your Floating IP is currently assigned to.
 * `server` - The UUID of the server that your Floating IP is currently assigned to.
+* `load_balancer` - The UUID of the load balancer that your Floating IP is currently assigned to.
 * `prefix_length` - The prefix length of a Floating IP (e.g. /128 or /56, as an integer).